paradime-io/social-media-data-modeling-challenge/README.md

 	    -   **Author**: The author field often includes unnecessary text like tabs, spaces, or the phrase "Posted by" before the username.
 To clean this, the `REGEXP_REPLACE` function was used to remove "Posted by" and non-alphabetic characters.

 	    -   **Publication Date**: The publication date field contains extraneous characters and is not in the correct datetime format.
 A regex pattern was used to remove any characters that are not part of the date or time, and then the `STRPTIME` function was applied to convert the cleaned string into a proper datetime format.

+**- Intermediate Layer**
+A dataset with numerous technology-related keywords was obtained to help compare which themes, considered important to us, are most frequently discussed across various social media platforms.
+An intermediate layer was created to link these themes to post titles and count how often each keyword appears in the posts.
+Below are the techniques used:

+For each staging dataset (Hacker News and Slashdot), a **cross join** was used to link every post with the list of technology-related keywords.
+The records were then filtered to retain only those where the keyword appears in the post title.
+Next, the data was grouped by keyword, and the **COUNT** function was applied to determine how many times each keyword appeared across the posts.

+**Note**: Since the dataset contains a limited number of keywords, the resulting data will not represent the entire breadth of themes discussed across these platforms.

 ## Insights